-- If during power-down of the CSP equipment, one Component does not complete shut-down procedure as expected, CSP reports the problem (generates Alarm) and continues with the power-down procedure. - If during re-configuration of a sub-array, one of the LRUs fails (e.g. becomes unresponsive or does not activate new configuration as expected), CSP informs TM (generates Alarm), and continues with re-configuration of other LRUs.
+- If during power-down of the CSP equipment, one Component does not complete shut-down procedure as expected, CSP reports the problem (generates Alarm) and continues with the power-down procedure. - If during re-configuration of a sub-array that uses several LRUs, one LRU fails (e.g. becomes unresponsive or does not activate new configuration as expected), CSP informs TM (generates Alarm), and continues with re-configuration of other LRUs.